natalieagus/50005-2023/_assignments/pa2_4_submit.md

 ## Submission

 Go to our bot and type `/start`.
 Follow the instructions there.
 You're only required to submit the github remote repo link.
-Ensure that you have invited `natalieagus-sutd` as collaborator.

 <span style="color:#f7007f;"><b>We will clone your repo for grading.
 Make sure you check that it runs with the given autograder before submitting.</b></span> The bot <span style="color:#f77729;"><b>WILL NOT</b></span> report any marks to you.
 We will mark your submission after all submissions are collected.